Quansight-Labs/ndindex/README.md

   invalid slices like `slice(0.5)` or `slice(0, 10, 0)` are allowed.
 Also
   slices that would always be equivalent like `slice(None, 10)` and `slice(0, 10)` are unequal.
-To contrast, ndindex objects always assume they are indices to numpy arrays and type check their input and canonicalize appropriately.
+To contrast, ndindex objects always assume they are indices to numpy arrays and type check their input.
+The `reduce` method can be used to put the arguments into canonical form.

 - Once you generalizing `slice` objects to more general indices, it is difficult to work with them in a uniform way.
 For example, `a[i]` and